 Veterans served to protect the rights and freedoms we enjoy today, and The Royal Canadian Legion is committed to ensuring they receive the care and supports they deserve.
 The Legion advocates for Veterans’ benefits and for the wellbeing of Veterans and their families.

 In order to develop our positions and messages to effectively advocate for Veterans and their families, the Legion supports and conducts research, and consults with our members, other Veterans and their families, and with subject matter experts.
 Our advocacy is consistent with the approximately 20 other Canadian organizations that make up the Veterans Consultation Assembly.

-With a membership more than 275,000 strong, we advocate through a number of key activities and processes:
+With a membership nearly 250,000 strong, we advocate through a number of key activities and processes:

 The democratic voice of Legion members and the resolution process

-The Legion is uniquely positioned to speak on behalf of our membership, which includes approximately 100,000 Veterans, their family members, as well as persons who support those who served.
-We are often asked by the Government of Canada and other organizations to present our position on issues because we are the only Veteran service organization that assists Veterans and their families with representation to Veterans Affairs Canada and the Veterans Review and Appeal Board.
+The Legion is uniquely positioned to speak on behalf of our membership, which includes approximately 60,000 Veterans, 140,000 family members, as well as persons who support those who served.
+We are often asked by the Government of Canada and other organizations to present our position on issues because we are the only Veteran service organization that assists Veterans and their families with representation to Veterans Affairs Canada and the Veterans Review and Appeal Board Canada.